rosacry/BeatSight/docs/ARCHITECTURE.md

 ## Overview

-BeatSight is designed as a modular, scalable system with clear separation between the gameplay client, AI processing pipeline, and community backend services.
+BeatSight is designed as a modular, scalable system with clear separation between the playback client, AI processing pipeline, and community backend services.

 ## System Components